KaiIemsawat/ts-notes-app/README.md

 ## About

 This is a part of my practice projects.
 The application allows users to register and login to see their own notes.
-The users will not be able to asscess everyone else's notes.
+The users will not be able to access everyone else's notes.
 The app is built with user friendly concept.
 So, it is very easy to access in any screen size.

 ## Links